 She grew up in the San Fernando Valley, the granddaughter of a farmworker who worked alongside Cesar Chavez in the vineyards near Bakersfield.
 She was blessed with loving parents who valued education, family and community responsibility.

-After college, she went to work as a district representative for former local Congressman Buck McKeon.
+Suzette worked her first part-time job at Six Flags Magic Mountain.
+After college, she remained close to home serving as a district representative for former local Congressman Buck McKeon.
 During that time she was honored as a “SCV 40 under Forty” by the Santa Clarita Business Journal.
 In 2012, Suzette left the public sector and became Executive Director of Southern California Autism Speaks.
 Her career is based on serving others, with a passion for early childhood education and advocacy.

 After her mother’s passing in 2018, Suzette was asked to assume her mother’s role as CEO of Little Steps of Faith, a faith-based non-profit preschool that provides quality childcare to underserved families in the San Fernando and Santa Clarita Valleys.

-Suzette and her husband Shane were blessed with their first child, daughter Charlotte, in April 2017.
+Suzette and her husband Shane live in Santa Clarita with their daughter Charlotte.